epfl-lasa/changepoint-detection/README.md

 ###Project Goal

-Implement an Online Changepoint Detection Algorithm for Segmenting Kinesthetic Data from Human Demonstrations or in Human-Robot interaction scenarios, such a problem is known in Machine Learning and Statistics Literatura as "Bayesian Changepoint Detection".
+Implement an Online Changepoint Detection Algorithm for Segmenting Kinesthetic Data from Human Demonstrations or in Human-Robot interaction scenarios, such a problem is known in Machine Learning and Statistics Literature as "Bayesian Changepoint Detection".

 ####Bayesian Changepoint Detection: